stadler/SendPage/README.md

 Changelog
 ---------
+ * 1.5 - Added option to disable word encoding of subject for low quality mail clients that don't support it (e.g. outlook)
  * 1.4 - Made sure that the subject has the correct encoding
  * 1.3 - Make SendPage 'manifest_version' 2 compatible and proper title escaping
  * 1.2 - Support for Webmail & Options to tune close timeout